 Extras menu and choose

-- Find the API key you want to disable, then click the Disable link in the Status column for that API key.
+- Find the API key you want to disable, and toggle the slider in the

-API keys grant full access to your MailChimp account, and should be protected the same way you would protect your password.
-In particular, there are a few common scenarios to keep in mind when working with API keys:
+API keys grant full access to your MailChimp account and should be protected the same way you would protect your password.
+In particular, there are a few common scenarios to keep in mind when working with API keys.

 - Give each integration its own API key, and assign labels to each key so you know which key goes with which application.
 If a specific API key is compromised, you can disable that key without disabling access to all of your other integrations.

 - Be careful not to expose the key to the public (such as in screenshots, videos, or help documentation).
 Remember that blurring your data isn't always enough.
 It's best to use "cut" functions in your graphics program to remove the data completely.

 - If a key needs to be shared, generate a new key and label it accordingly so it can be disabled, if needed.
 Never email the API key, because it would allow access to your MailChimp account if hackers were to compromise your email account.

 - If you revoke a user's access to your MailChimp account, any API keys created by the user will be removed from your account.